 In addition to the issue of dynamic adaptation, it is key to choose the appropriate geographic level of analysis when evaluating the impact of permanent flooding.
-Damages from a rise in sea level have been assessed at the local level (Neumann et al., 2011, Hallegatte et al., 2011), the regional level (Bosello et al., 2007, Houser et al., 2015), and the global level (Nicholls and Tol, 2006, Diaz, 2016).
+Damages from a rise in sea level have been assessed at the local level (Neumann et al. 2011, Hallegatte et al. 2011), the regional level (Bosello, Roson, and Tol 2007; Houser et al. 2015), and the global level (Nicholls and Tol 2006, Diaz 2016).
 Local studies ignore the economic linkages to the rest of the world, such as the possibility of people moving to other areas, while regional or global studies often are not conducted at a spatially disaggregated level and thus ignore that many of the effects of flooding are local in nature.
 By analyzing the global economy at a high resolution, we are able to assess the heterogeneity in local effects, without losing sight of the linkages between different locations.

 The rest of the paper is organized as follows.
-Section 2 summarizes the dynamic spatial model of Desmet et al. (2018), with the difference that the amount of land is time-dependent due to flooding.
-Section 3 explains how to calibrate and simulate the model, and discusses the different flooding scenarios.
-Sections 4 and 5 present the quantitative results at the global and the local level, respectively.
-Section 6 extends the quantitative assessment by including the flooding-induced damage to physical capital for the U.S., and Section 7 concludes.
-An Appendix conducts extensive robustness and sensitivity analysis, both in terms of the model's parameter values and in terms of alternative datasets on sea-level rise projections and elevation.
+Section I summarizes the dynamic spatial model of Desmet, Nagy and Rossi-Hansberg (2018), with the difference that the amount of land is time-dependent due to flooding.
+Section II explains how to calibrate and simulate the model, and then discusses the different flooding scenarios.
+Sections III and IV present the quantitative results at the global and the local level, respectively.
+Section V extends the quantitative assessment by including the flooding-induced damage to physical capital for the United States, and Section VI concludes.
+An Appendix conducts extensive robustness and sensitivity analysis, both in terms of the model's parameter values and in terms of alternative datasets on sea level rise projections and elevation.

-2 A Dynamic Spatial Model
+I. A Dynamic Spatial Model

-Our dynamic spatial model of the economy follows that of Desmet et al. (2018), with two differences.
+Our dynamic spatial model of the economy follows that of Desmet, Nagy, and Rossi-Hansberg (2018), with two differences.
 First, because of future flooding, the amount of available land in each location will be time-dependent.
-Second, there is uncertainty about the future global and local sea-level rise.
-When presenting the model, we do so for one particular path of sea-level rise.
+Second, there is uncertainty about the future global and local sea level rise.
+When presenting the model, we do so for one particular path of sea level rise.
 In the simulations, we will solve the model for many different paths, so we can analyze the uncertainty faced by the world economy as it moves forward.
 As we will make clear below, individual and firm decisions are directly affected by the realized path, but not by the uncertainty around the severity of the realized flooding scenario.

-2.1 Endowments and preferences
+A. Endowments and Preferences